lukedeo/Velox/README.md

 **Velox supports Python 2 and Python 3**

-The main requirements are `apscheduler` for scheduling hot-swaps, `semantic_version` for version sanity, and the `futures` Python 2.7 backport (when using Python 2).
+The main requirements are `apscheduler` for scheduling hot-swaps, `semantic_version` for version sanity, and the `futures` Python 2.7 backport.
 If you want to be able to work with S3, you'll need `boto3` (and a valid and properly set up AWS account).

 To run the tests, you'll need the brilliant `moto` library, the `backports.tempfile` library for Python 2.7 compatibility, and `Keras` and `sckit-learn`.

 For logging, simply grab the Velox logger by the `velox` handle.

-You can install Velox using `pip install velox`,
+You can install Velox using `pip install velox`.
+For more detailed info, visit our [website](https://vaitech.io/Velox).

 ## `VeloxObject` Abstract Base Class